-Living Colour is a biodesign research project exploring the possibilities and aesthetics of natural and sustainable textile dyeing with pigment-producing bacteria.
+Living Colour is an experimental biodesign research project exploring the aesthetic possibilities of natural and sustainable textile dyeing with pigment-producing bacteria.

-One of the methods we apply is “live dyeing”, where we cultivate bacteria on fabric, resulting in visual growth patterns, unique to each dye batch.
+With our “live dyeing” method – where we cultivate bacteria on fabric – we capture the bacterial life cycle, resulting in visual growth patterns, unique to each dye batch.

 Growing bacteria as a dye factory can lead to a more sustainable way to colour the world.